Draft State Infrastructure Strategy

 Finalising the strategy

 Consultation on the draft strategy closed on 21 October 2021.
-Feedback will be used, alongside other engagement, continued research and further analysis, to inform the final strategy planned for release in early 2022.
+Feedback will be used, alongside other engagement, continued research and further analysis, to inform the final strategy planned for release in 2022.

-It will be supported by seven Regional Infrastructure Plans that are being progressively developed from late 2021 into 2022.
+It will be supported by seven Regional Infrastructure Plans that are being progressively developed from late 2021.
 Drawing on the strategy’s priorities, these plans will be developed through targeted consultation with key regional stakeholders through a place-based approach to help prioritise regionally significant infrastructure needs.